Organizations that leverage customer behavior to generate insights outperform their peers by 85%.

 Learn what content matters

-There is a lot of information from politics to world affairs that take up space in our content feeds.
+There is a lot of information from politics to world affairs to product reviews that take up space in our content feeds.
 As business owners we have to find out what matters to our consumers to break through the noise.
 Knowing what your consumers read and where they click is a huge part of this understanding.

-Start conversation with polls
+Start conversation with polls and surveys

 Take for example, Target’s recent social media poll (above) that addressed the issue of race in America to let their listeners know they care.
 With these insights they were able to understand and learn what black-ownder founders and values resonate with their consumers.